desktopus-org/desktopus/README.md

 In your browser and go to: `http://localhost:6901/vnc.html` and log in to noVNC.
 You can also configure a VNC client and connect to `localhost:5901`

-> Note, all the data generated at `/home/userdocker` in the container will be preserved in a volume to persist data.
+> Note, all the data generated at `/home/userdocker/shared-home` in the container will be preserved in your workspace directory at `shared-home` to persist your data.
 If you want to add more volumes you will need to modify the `run_workspace.sh` script of your workspace.

 ## Run with audio(pulseaudio) (Only Linux distributions):